 The one optional portage in this area is located around the mid-point of Philip Edward Island on the Big Rock peninsula.
-This 400m portage is the best way though this particular area on a windy day, as it can be very choppy during strong winds.
-Always check the weather prior to any outdoors trip.
+This 400m portage is the best way though this particular area on a windy day, as this is the roughest water around Philip Edward.
+During